ordina-jworks/ordina-jworks.github.io/_posts/2019-03-31-vuzix-blade.md

 - Long tap
 - etc

-Again, very similar to smart watches.
+Again, very similar to smartwatches.

 Support for Amazon Alexa is currently in a Beta program for which we've signed up.
 Really wondering how natural this voice interaction will be.